19 Affordable Restaurants, Perfect For Foodies On A Budget

 Padella

-Everyone’s favourite Italian spot, Padella is the perfect restaurant to head to for authentic and affordable pasta dishes.
+Everyone’s favourite Italian spot, Padella, is the perfect restaurant to head to for authentic and affordable pasta dishes.
 Order their tagliarini with dried chilli, garlic and pangrattato – simple but extremely delicious.
-Don’t forget to load it up with fresh parmesan.
+Don’t forget to load it up with fresh Parmesan.

 Bao